korken89/smlang-rs/README.md

 > A state machine language DSL based on the syntax of [Boost-SML](https://boost-ext.github.io/sml/).

-`smlang` is a procedural macro library creating a state machine language DSL is to facilitate the use of state machines, as they quite fast can become overly complicated to write and get an overview of.
+`smlang` is a procedural macro library creating a state machine language DSL, whose aim to facilitate the use of state machines, as they quite fast can become overly complicated to write and get an overview of.